Veslyquix/Guide/README.md

 Copy part of "GeneratedInstaller.event" into "Installer.event" to edit the SMS Size or MMS AP.

-Copy the definitions into the `Installer.event` or your relevant CustomDefinitions file.
+Copy the definitions into your relevant CustomDefinitions file.
 Eg.
 ```
 #define Cavalier_M_Sword_SALVAGEDstand 107